ady7ady7/career-log/README.md

 22.11.25 (Day 40, Saturday)
 - Extra session with Python closures tasks (outer - inner functions (enclosing scope) + nonlocal operator) - I decided to take an extra session focused on closures as it was definitely the most difficult topic for me this week and I want to build a deep and lasting comprehension throughout the learning process - feels like it paid off as I definitely get it now and can easily create basic working closures (1hr 40 mins)

+24.11.25 (Day 41)
+- Started the new week with a SQL test from the previous week - got 10/10 points (10 mins)
+- Completed Lesson 8 from the SQL course - as always, I made some pauses along the way and took notes.
+This week's lesson was mostly about code optimization, writing clear code, good practices, and creating views and aggregated tables.
+(1hr 20 mins)